scallybmHome/Marine-Jetson/Jetson_SignalK_installation.md

 ## Step 3 - your own setup and running automatically as daemon

-To generate your own vessel settings file and configure your Pi to start the server automatically , type...
+To generate your own vessel settings file and configure your Jetson to start the server automatically , type...

     $ sudo signalk-server-setup

 and follow the prompts.
-If you are following the defaults and are logged on as ”pi” the boat info will be stored in `/home/pi/.signalk/defaults.json` and the settings in `/home/pi/.signalk/settings.json`
+If you are following the defaults and are logged on as [user] the boat info will be stored in `/home/[user].signalk/defaults.json` and the settings in `/home/[user]/.signalk/settings.json`

 You can re-run this command at any time in the future to change the settings.